jakublala/openmm-md/README.md

 - `fire`
 - `mdtraj`
 - `pdbfixer`
+- `biopython`

-- `netCDF4` - speeds up MDanalysis logging of the trajectory
+- `netCDF4` - speeds up MDanalysis logging of the trajectory - maybe doesn't?? and slows down actually all of it!?! need to check!!!

 ### Getting data from HX1 to Workstation